Singular reduction modules of differential equations: Singular modules of vector fields for differential equations

-The notion of meta-singular modules for differential equations is defined similarly to the case of differential functions.
-Thus, we have the following definition of modules which are meta-singular in the weak sense.
+The notion of meta-singular (resp.\ meta-regular) modules for differential equations in the weak sense is defined by analogy with the case of differential functions.

-\begin{definition} A $(p{+}1)$-dimensional module~$M$ is called \emph{meta-singular} for the differential equation~$L$ in the weak sense if any $p$-dimensional involutive submodule of~$M$ which satisfies the rank condition is weakly singular for~$L$ and the module~$M$ contains a family $\mathfrak M=\{Q^\Phi\}$ of such submodules parameterized by an arbitrary function $\Phi=\Phi(x,u)$ of all independent and dependent variables.
-The \emph{weak singularity co-order} of the meta-singular module~$M$ coincides with the maximum of the weak singularity co-orders of its involutive submodules satisfying the rank condition. \end{definition}
+\begin{definition} A $(p{+}1)$-dimensional ($0<p<n$) module~$M$ is called \emph{meta-singular in the weak sense} for the differential equation~$\mathcal L$ if any $p$-dimensional involutive submodule of~$M$ that satisfies the rank condition is weakly singular for~$\mathcal L$ and the module~$M$ contains a family $\mathfrak M=\{Q^\Phi\}$ of such submodules parameterized by an arbitrary function $\Phi=\Phi(x,u)$ of all independent and dependent variables.
+The \emph{weak singularity co-order} of the meta-singular module~$M$ for~$\mathcal L$, which is denoted by $\wsco_{\mathcal L}M$, coincides with the maximum of the weak singularity co-orders of its involutive submodules satisfying the rank condition. \end{definition}

+\begin{definition} A $(p{+}1)$-dimensional ($0<p<n$) module~$M$ is called \emph{meta-regular in the weak sense} for the differential equation~$\mathcal L$ if the module~$M$ contains a family $\mathfrak M=\{Q^\Phi\}$ of $p$-dimen\-sional involutive submodules that are weakly regular for~$\mathcal L$ and parameterized by an arbitrary function $\Phi=\Phi(x,u)$ of all independent and dependent variables, and thus $\sco_LM=\ord L$. \end{definition}

-\begin{theorem} An $r$th order differential equation~$\mathcal L$: $L[u]=0$ of maximal rank with one dependent and $n$~independent variables possesses a $k$th co-order weakly meta-singular $(p{+}1)$-dimensional module of vector fields if and only if the differential function~$L$ can be represented, up to point transformations of variables, in the form
+\begin{theorem} An $r$th order ($r>0$) differential equation~$\mathcal L$: $L[u]=0$ of maximal rank with one dependent and $n$~independent variables possesses a co-order $k$ weakly meta-singular $(p{+}1)$-dimensional module~$M$ of vector fields if and only if the differential function~$L$ can be represented, up to point transformations of variables, in the form